 Of course, these could look differently at every job depending on the nature of the work, styles of communication, and structure of the company.
 Nevertheless, the disproportionate asks of employees whose identities are at the intersection of BIPOC, LGBTQ, and disabled communities is shameful, especially considering the impact of the pandemic outside of work on these populations.

 This should not be normal or sufficient.
 In the wake of everything we’ve seen the past four years, we should also be taking radical action towards building safer workspaces.
 Not just because companies know sustainable DEI has a positive impact on profit, but because we matter.

 Gabrielle Lawrence (she/they) is a freelance writer, editor, and designer from Southern California.
 They are well-rounded with experiences in marketing, software development, publishing, higher education, and more.
 She is a contributing editor for The Tenth Magazine and Harpoon Books.
 Their poetry has been nominated for Best of the Net and Best New Poets.
 They are an interview correspondent for TERSE.
 Journal and they had the honor of being the former EIC of Linden Avenue Literary Journal.
 Gabrielle loves music and yoga.
 Learn more about their work and services at gabrielle-l.com.

 Visit this page to see more in the series, or check back in a week for our next guest post.

-CM Group is a family of global marketing technology brands including Campaign Monitor, CM Commerce, Delivra, Emma, Liveclicker, Sailthru, and Vuture.
-By joining together these leading brands, CM Group offers a variety of world-class solutions that can be used by marketers at any level.
-Headquartered in Nashville, TN, CM Group has United States offices in Indianapolis, Los Angeles, New York City, Pittsburgh, and San Francisco, and global offices in Australia, London, New Zealand, and Uruguay.
+Marigold is a family of global marketing technology brands including Campaign Monitor, CM Commerce, Delivra, Emma, Liveclicker, Sailthru, and Vuture.
+By joining together these leading brands, Marigold offers a variety of world-class solutions that can be used by marketers at any level.
+Headquartered in Nashville, TN, Marigold has United States offices in Indianapolis, Los Angeles, New York City, Pittsburgh, and San Francisco, and global offices in Australia, London, New Zealand, and Uruguay.